Wired vs. Wireless Headphones

 Value for Money

-Discussing money can be a tricky subject, but the question you should always have in mind is: what do I need from my pair of headphones?
+Discussing money can be a tricky subject, but the question you should always have in mind is: what do i choose, wired vs wireless headphones?
 You may have two pairs of headphones, both with the same specifications, but the only notable difference is that one is wireless while the other one wired.

 As a general rule of thumb, wireless headphones tend to be more expensive because of the inclusion of extra technology (i.e., transmitter and receiver).
 Plus, you’re paying for convenience, the convenience of not having wires caught in your hair, not having wires tangled in your pockets, and maybe even looking cooler.
 If these finer life details are essential to you than by all means be willing to pay the premium price and be granted the freedom you desire.